Here are a few stories of children from their treks.

 Jigar Shah, 15-years-old (Mukteshwar)

 Vidhi loves to move away from chaotic and polluted cities.
 She now craves for the quiet surroundings of camping grounds.
-“She steers clear off treks that involves too many people or is commercialized.
-She wants it to be quiet and peaceful,” Shefali Shah, Vidhi’s mother commented.
+“She steers clear off treks that involves too many people or is commercialized, and wants it to be quiet and peaceful,” Shefali Shah, Vidhi’s mother commented.

 But lapping in the serenity of mountains is just one of the advantages for the innocent minds.
 Another big reason – taking up responsibilities.
 “Children are made to help co-trekkers with handy jobs.
 Children come out of their shells when they realize the beauty of co-existence.
 That’s how they bond,” said trek leader Manish Pasad.